This post may contain affiliate links. For more information please see my disclosure page.

 The second is directing readers to a freebie or opt-in

-If I have an opt-in that is relevant to the post, I will include it with a CIA such as “if you enjoyed this post be sure to grab a copy of my free [insert opt-in]!
-Click here to download!” prompting people to sign up to my email list to gain access.
+If I have an opt-in that is relevant to the post, I will include it with a call to action such as “if you enjoyed this post be sure to grab a copy of my free [insert opt-in]!
+Click here to download!” prompting people to sign up to my email list.

 Both of these are great ways to engage your audience and turn them into regular readers of your blog.